Dublin Regulation: Incorporation of the Dublin framework under EU law

+Second phase of the Common European Asylum System

 On 3 December 2008, the European Commission proposed amendments to the Dublin Regulation, creating an opportunity for reform of the Dublin System.
 The Dublin III Regulation (No. 604/2013) was approved in June 2013, replacing the Dublin II Regulation, and applies to all member states except Denmark.
 It came into force on 19 July 2013.
-It is based on the same principle as the previous two, i. e., that the first Member State where finger prints are stored or an asylum claim is lodged is responsible for a person's asylum claim.
+It is based on the same principle as the previous two, i.e., that the first Member State where fingerprints are stored or an asylum claim is lodged is responsible for a person's asylum claim.

 In July 2017, the European Court of Justice upheld the Dublin Regulation, declaring that it still stands despite the high influx of 2015, giving EU member states the right to transfer migrants to the first country of entry to the EU.

 The United Kingdom withdrawal from the European Union took effect at the end of the Brexit transition period on 31 December 2020, at which point the Regulation ceased to apply to it.